stanislavbrtna/SDA_OS/Docs/Handbook.md

 ##### Set screen background redraw
     sys.gui.setBgRedraw([num]screen_id, [num]val);
 Enables or disables redrawing background on a screen update.
-Usefull for iproving redraw speed in scrolling texts.
+Usefull for iproving redraw speed in scrolling lists, assuming there are no holes in that list.

 Return: None
 ##### Set elemnent size and position